erikdelange/RESTful-Web-Service/README.md

 # RESTful web service example

-Ever wondered how to build a web service and how to actually communicate with it?
-Then just have a look at this Python project which contains:
+Ever wondered how to build a web service and how to communicate with it?
+Then have a look at this Python project which contains:
-- A minimal RESTful web service to maintain a todo list.
-Only four functions are implemented: retrieving the content of one or all tasks and adding, editing and deleting tasks.
+- A minimal RESTful web service (*server.py*) to maintain a todo list.
+Only four calls are implemented: retrieving the content of one or all tasks and adding, editing and deleting tasks.
-- A minimal web app to view and maintain the todo list, using calls to the web service.
+- An app which provides a web-UI (*client.py*) to view and maintain the todo list, using calls to the web service.

-The web service and app are built using the *Bottle* web framework.
+The web service and UI-app are built using the *Bottle* web framework.
-All replies from the web service are structured following the *jsend* conventions (see: https://github.com/omniti-labs/jsend).
+All responses from the web service are structured following the *JSend* conventions (see: https://github.com/omniti-labs/jsend).
-The Bottle web page templates are built on top off the bootstrap framework.
+The Bottle web page templates (*.tpl) are built on top of the Bootstrap framework.

-Within this project the directory structure for the WEB API and the GUI application server are mixed.
+Within this project the directory structure for the web service and the UI application server are mixed.
 See below the relevant parts for each of them.
+Note that certain files are used for both the UI and the server.

-##### WEB API server
+##### WEB service

     db\
         __init__.py
-        sqlite.py
         task.py
     jsend.py
     server.py